Keyboard shortcuts

 The first step is to determine your specific requirements and how best to measure solver performance accordingly.
 It is not feasible to manually plot performance for every instance and assign scores based on subjective impressions; such an approach does not scale and lacks objectivity and reproducibility.
 Instead, you should define a concrete metric that accurately reflects your goals.
 One strategy is to carefully select benchmark instances that are still likely to be solved to optimality, with the expectation that performance trends will generalize to larger instances.
 Another to decide for a fixed time limit we are willing to wait for a solution, and then measure how well each solver performs under these constraints.
 While no evaluation method will be perfect, it is essential to remain aware of potential threats to the validity of your results.
 Let us go through some common scenarios.

 Several common benchmarking scenarios arise in practice.
-To choose the appropriate visualization or evaluation method, it is useful to take a moment to identify which scenario applies to your case—and to recognize which tools are best suited to other situations.
-Do not simply go for the prettiest and most complex plot; instead, select the one that best fits your needs.
+To select an appropriate visualization or evaluation method, it is important to first identify which scenario applies to your case and to recognize which tools are better suited for other contexts.
+Avoid choosing the most visually appealing or complex plot by default; instead, select the one that best serves your analytical goals.
+Keep in mind that the primary purpose of a plot is to make tabular data more accessible and easier to interpret.
+It does not replace the underlying tables, nor does it provide definitive answers.

-Scalability analysis: how performance evolves with instance size.
-If you are analyzing how well a model scales—i.e., how large an instance it can solve to optimality and how the optimality gap grows thereafter—split plots are a good choice.
+4. Scalability analysis: how performance evolves with instance size.
+If you are analyzing how well a model scales, i.e., how large an instance it can solve to optimality and how the optimality gap grows thereafter, split plots are a good choice.
 They show runtime for solved instances and optimality gap for those that exceed the time limit, allowing for a unified view of scalability.

-Multi-metric performance comparison against a baseline.
-When you want a quick, intuitive overview of how your model performs across several metrics—such as runtime, objective value, and lower bound—scatter plots with performance zones are ideal.
+5. Multi-metric performance comparison against a baseline.
+When you want a quick, intuitive overview of how your model performs across several metrics, such as runtime, objective value, and lower bound, scatter plots with performance zones are ideal.
 They provide a clear comparative visualization, making it easy to spot outliers and trade-offs across dimensions.

 Quickly Comparing to a Baseline Using Scatter Plots